AndrewSink/Pixel-Palette-Picker/README.md

 4. **Hover for Tooltip**: Hover over any color in the palette to see a tooltip with its RGB and HEX values.
 5. **Randomize Palette**: Click the "Randomize Palette" button to generate a new random palette.

-## Files

-- `index.html`: The main HTML file that contains the structure of the web application.
-- `styles.css`: The CSS file for styling the web application.
-- `script.js`: The JavaScript file that contains the logic for image upload, color picking, palette extraction, and sharing features.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.